mechatroner/RBQL/DEV_README.md

 * Use ast module to improve parsing of parse_attribute_variables / parse_dictionary_variables, like it was done for select parsing

+* Consider getting rid of ast module altogether by replacing it with adhoc parsing algorithm like it was done in js version.

 * Optimize performance: optional compilation depending on python2/python3

 * Optimize performance: replace `smart_split()` with `polymorphic_split()` in rbql_csv.py